Author - Sara Rzepa and Joanna Solomon

 Read more...

-Why is it critical to explore sleep problems with students who have ADHD?
+The need to explore sleep problems with students who have ADHD

 Impaired sleep includes difficulty falling or staying asleep, sleep disturbances (e.g., nightmare, sleepwalking), or feeling tired or fatigued during the daytime (Cortese et al., 2009; Kirov & Brand, 2014).
 Sleep-related impairments can certainly look like attention deficit hyperactivity disorder (ADHD) symptoms—for example, both can be associated with difficulty paying attention,...